Thibault231/projet_7_grandpapybot/README.md

 Use a  CONTRIBUTING.md type file to contribute.

 CREDITS:
-Special thanks for Openclassrooms website, Wikipedia and GoogleMap.
+Special thanks for Openclassrooms, Wikipedia and GoogleMap.